Monthly Archives: March 2015

 Thank you for your continued patience and support.
 Again, if this spurs questions, please feel free to call or set up a time to speak with me.
 I am eager to speak with you and I will do my best to get you as many answers as possible.
 May God be glorified as we work together to trust and obey all Jesus commanded.

-- We need to know WHY we gather for worship.
+- Know WHY we gather for worship.
 We worship together because it is prescribed and described in the scriptures (Acts 2:42-47 and Hebrews 10:19-25).
-The Bible tells us to gather and that should be good enough.
+The Bible tells us to gather, and that should be good enough.
 But additionally when we gather together to remember what unites us, namely the gospel of Jesus, (Eph.
 2:11-22) and that we are not just a saved individual with a personal relationship with God, but we each are a part of a redeemed people, we remember and see that we are the gospel on display (John 13:34-35).
 Gathering together for worship is important because it keeps us focused on the gospel, teaches us to value His body and keeps us from becoming self-centered.

-- We should sit up and lean forward.
+- Plan to sit up and lean forward.
 I complemented one of our members the other day, saying he was easy to preach to and that he encouraged me by the way he listened.
 There really is an art to the discipline of listening.
 He said he intentionally leaned forward to help his listening but also to be an encouragement to those who were speaking.
 Listening is worship and it is easier to listen when we intentionally posture ourselves to receive.